opavlov24/mockbean-context-sample/Readme.md

 ## How to run

-Go to the project directory and run `./gradlew build` (or `./gradlew.bat`) and you'll see at the end of the output two instances of elasticsearch.
-If you remove @MockBean annotation from SecondElasticsearchRepositoryTest.dummyServiceToMock and run again, you'll see only one instance.
+Go to the project directory and run `./gradlew --rerun-tasks test -i` (or `./gradlew.bat ./gradlew --rerun-tasks test -i`) and you'll see the context is reloaded two times.
+If you remove @MockBean annotation from SecondElasticsearchRepositoryTest.dummyServiceToMock and run again, you'll see only one time.

 ## Example output